 The most notable benefits are in terms of reduced fatigue and muscle recovery.

 Now, is it worth supplementing with BCAA's?

-Those who already use a whey protein before and after training, will notice few benefits with BCAA's, since whey protein is naturally rich in these three amino acids, and each dose (of good whey) brings on average 4 to 5 g of BCAA's.
+Anyone who uses whey protein before and after training will see little benefit from BCAA's, as whey protein is naturally rich in these three amino acids, and each serving (of good whey) brings an average of 4g to 5g of BCAA's.

 This does not mean that it is useless, it is just far from essential.

-Supplementation with BCAA's makes sense at specific times, such as before, during and after training.
-This is where BCAA's supplementation comes in, and it's very common to see these three amino acids in supplements pre workout.
+Supplementing with BCAA's makes sense at specific times, such as before, during and after training..
+This is where BCAA's supplementation comes in, and it's very common to see these three amino acids in pre-workout supplements.

 Who will benefit from BCAA's?

 - Anyone looking to increase muscle mass, increase in protein synthesis and greater glucose storage in muscle cells will help.